atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 _N/A_

-### D. Promotions
+#### D. Promotions

-#### 1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?&nbsp; (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)&nbsp; For non-GS pay plans, please use the approximate senior grade levels.&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+##### 1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?&nbsp; (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)&nbsp; For non-GS pay plans, please use the approximate senior grade levels.&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 > a.
 SES
 >> i.
 Qualified Internal Applicants (PWD)
 >>> Answer: No
-> b.
+>
+>> ii.
 Internal Selections (PWD)
 >>> Answer: No

->b.
+> b.
 Grade GS-15
 >> i.
 Qualified Internal Applicants (PWD)
 >>> Answer: No
+>
 >> ii.
 Internal Selections (PWD)
 >>> Answer: No

 > c.
 Grade GS-14
 >> i.
 Qualified Internal Applicants (PWD)
 >>> Answer: No
+>
 > ii.
 Internal Selections (PWD)
 >>> Answer: No

 > d.
 Grade GS-13
 >> i.
 Qualified Internal Applicants (PWD)
 >>> Answer: No
+>
 >> ii.
 Internal Selections (PWD)
 >>> Answer: No